 Acknowledgment (if any) to person(s) or institution(s) who help the experiment should be stated.

-References must be a publication of the last 10 years with a minimum of 80% of the journal, listed alphabetically by author's last name and year of publication.
-References must also be from Journals of Consumer Sciences (if related).
+• References are preferably publications from the last 5 years with 80% from journals, listed alphabetically by author's last name and year of publication.

-Check any references to original sources (author name, volume, issue, year, DOI number).
-Please use the Reference Manager Application like Mendeley, Zotero, Crossref Simple Text Query or others.
+• Check any references to original sources (author name, volume, issue, year, DOI number).
+Please use the Reference Manager Application like Mendeley, Zotero.
 JCS adapts reference writing in the APA style model.
 Some examples of references are presented below:

 Paper Presentation or Poster Session